Jacqui Watt, CEO

 Male family violence is a topic close to Jacqui’s heart having experienced it as a child.
 Her determination to assist NTV succeed in its work of ending family violence by working with men means she is an inspiring speaker, contributes to discussions on what works and is committed to changing how the community prevents, thinks about and responds to this pernicious social issue.

-Jacqui is a GAICD (Graduate of Australian Institute of Company Directors) and the Chair of ACSO’s Housing with Conviction Board.
+Jacqui is a GAICD (Graduate of Australian Institute of Company Directors).

 Simone Tassone, Interim Director Policy and Workforce Development

 Simone has worked in the domestic and family violence sector for the past ten years, across both women’s and men’s specialist family violence organisations.
 Her roles have included women’s intensive case management, women’s counselling, men’s behaviour change facilitation and program coordination and clinical supervision.

 Simone has also delivered CRAF training across early childhood, education and social services.
 Simone holds a Master of Social Policy and Bachelor of Social Work and brings her extensive experience in the family violence sector to lead the Policy and Research, Training, and Workforce Development teams.
 Simone is highly skilled in the work of creating a robust and evidence-informed system-wide response to those using family violence in order to enhance the safety, wellbeing and recovery of victim survivors.